tongueroo/forger/lib/templates/default/README.md

 The generated starter project creates some example `app/scripts` files.
 The `app/scripts` are disabled until you configure the `s3_folder` setting `config/settings.yml` the `s3_folder` setting.

 The `app/scripts` files get uploaded to s3 as part of the `forger create` command.
 You can use it in conjunction with the `extract_scripts` helper method in your user-data file.
 The `extract_scripts` helper generates a snippet of bash code that downloads and untars the files so user-data has access to the scripts.
 The scripts are extracted to `/opt/scripts` by default.
+Be sure to add extract_scripts to your user-data script.

-You can also specify the `--s3-folder` option as part of the `forger new` command to spare you from manually editing `config/settings.yml`.
+You can also specify the `--s3-folder` option as part of the `forger new` command to spare you from manually editing all the necessary files like `config/settings.yml` and the user-data scripts.

 ### CloudWatch Support